nick2601/MemoryMaths/README.md

-# Memory Math - Inclusive Educational Math Game for Dyslexia and Dementia Support
+# Memory Math - Educational Math Game

 Memory Math is a specially designed educational Flutter application that creates an inclusive learning environment for students with dyslexia and those experiencing early-onset dementia.
 The app combines evidence-based learning approaches with adaptive technology to make mathematics accessible and enjoyable for all learners.